Groovy script editor

 - New - Insert template

-The functions, which you have recorded in your library, can be written here and then saved as a Template.
+The functions, which you've recorded in your library, can be written here and then saved as a Template.

 Opens the properties dialog for custom libraries, categories or templates.